anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 $$ S = \sum p_i\ s(p_i) = - \sum p_i \log p_i.  \label{2} \tag{2}$$

 Boltzmann used a similar formula [already in 1866](https://en.wikipedia.org/wiki/Boltzmann%27s_entropy_formula#Generalization), yet the expression is named after Gibbs and Shannon.
-It reduces to Boltzmann's first formula \eqref{1} when the probabilities of all microstates are equal, which can be then used to derive Clausius' inequality.[^4]
+It reduces to Boltzmann's first formula \eqref{1} when the probabilities of all microstates are equal, which can then be used to derive Clausius' inequality.[^4]

 An increase in entropy means that the expected surprise increases.
 This might sound a bit counterintuitive.
 We learned that entropy is a measure of disorder.
-How are these notions of disorder and surprise related?
+How are disorder and surprise related?

 It may be simpler to understand that patterns reduce _total_ expected surprise.
 Let's say every time I order a taxi, I get a yellow cab.
-Over time, the total expected surprise about the color of the taxi cab will be low even though I might get a blue taxi cab once in a blue moon.
+Over time, the total expected surprise about the color of the taxi cab will be low even though I might get a blue cab once in a blue moon.
 If, however, the color of the taxi cab is different every single time, those little surprises add up and maximize the total expected surprise.
 Disorder increases total expected surprise over a collection of events.
 It's highest when the events are random.

 ## The Cross of Entropy
-The generalization of Boltzmann's entropy \eqref{1} to the Gibbs-Shannon entropy \eqref{2} allows different probabilities for the microstates.
-The next generalization includes a distinction between the expected and observed probabilities and is commonly used to define loss functions in supervised learning.
+Boltzmann's entropy \eqref{1} generalizes to Gibbs-Shannon entropy \eqref{2}, allowing different probabilities for the microstates.
+The next generalization[^renyi] includes a distinction between the expected and observed probabilities and is commonly used to define loss functions in supervised machine learning.

 ### Learning to Expect the Unexpected
 In Gibbs-Shannon entropy \eqref{2}, the weights of the sum, $p_i$, are from the same probability distribution that quantifies surprise, $s(p_i)$.
 But those two distributions are not necessarily the same.
 Our surprise arises from our assumed expectations, let's call it $q_i$, which may need to be corrected or updated.
 A good example is climate change, when 100-year storms start happening every decade.
+The probability distribution for heavy storms has shifted, so we need to adjust our expectations.

-We may formally use the true distribution, $p_i$, for the weights, which are unknown a priori but must be inferred from observations.
-The cross-entropy, $H$, measures the difference between true and assumed expectations.
+We may formally use the true distribution, $p_i$, for the weights, which are unknown a priori and must be learned from observations.
+The cross-entropy, $H$, accounts for the difference between true and assumed expectations.
 $$ H(p,q) = - \sum p_i \log q_i. $$
-In other words, the cross entropy $H$ is the expected value, with respect to the true distribution $p$, of our surprise, with respect to the assumed distribution $q$.
+The cross-entropy $H$ is the true expected value of our assumed surprise.
+In other words, it's the expected value, with respect to the true distribution $p$, of our surprise, with respect to the assumed distribution $q$.
 It measures how likely we are to be surprised (and therefore learn something) if we were told the actual probability distribution of the system.[^6] It obtains a minimum when the two distributions are equal.

 This property is why it's so useful in machine learning where cross-entropy is used to construct the [loss function](../../2022/learning-machine-learning/#layer-and-loss-build-the-model) in multiclass classification tasks.
 The true labels of the training samples serve as the true distribution; the output labels of the neural network serve as the assumed distribution.
-The cross-entropy loss function is iteratively reduced by a numerical optimization procedure.
+The cross-entropy loss function is iteratively reduced by numerical optimization.
 Eventually, the true distribution of the labels matches the predicted distribution from the neural network sufficiently well.
 At that point, we say the machine learned the training set.

-### Second Coming of the Second Law
+### The Second Coming of the Second Law

-Bartolotta, Carroll, Leichenauer, and Pollack reformulated the Second Law in [The Bayesian Second Law of Thermodynamics](https://arxiv.org/abs/1508.02421) using an information-theoretic approach.
-Sean Carroll has a great [blog post](https://www.preposterousuniverse.com/blog/2015/08/11/the-bayesian-second-law-of-thermodynamics/) about this paper, and you should read it.
+The Second Law of Thermodynamics has been reformulated using cross-entropy by Bartolotta, Carroll, Leichenauer, and Pollack to "incorporate the effects of a measurement of a system at some point in its evolution."
+[The Bayesian Second Law of Thermodynamics](https://arxiv.org/abs/1508.02421) uses an information-theoretic approach.
+Sean Carroll has a great [blog post](https://www.preposterousuniverse.com/blog/2015/08/11/the-bayesian-second-law-of-thermodynamics/) about this paper; you should read it.
 Here's a short description in our context.

 According to the Bayesian Second Law, the cross-entropy of the updated ("true") distribution with respect to the original ("assumed") distribution, plus the generalized heat flow, is larger when evaluated at the end of the experiment than at the beginning.
 For zero heat transfer, the expected amount of information an observer would learn by being told the true microstate of the system is larger at the final time than at the initial one.
 Therefore, cross-entropy can change over time according to how well our initial assumptions about a system match its true underlying distribution and how much new information we gain through measurements and updates to our assumptions.

-Let's see it:
+This updated Second Law describes the increase in cross-entropy as
-$$ \Delta H(p, q) + \langle Q \rangle \geq 0. $$
+$$ \Delta H(p, q) + \langle Q \rangle \geq 0, $$
-Here, $\langle Q \rangle$ is the expectation value of a generalized heat flow out of the system, similar to the term $\delta Q$ in Clausius' inequality (with a different sign).
+where $\langle Q \rangle$ is the expectation value of a generalized heat flow out of the system, similar to the term $\delta Q$ in Clausius' inequality (with a different sign).

-By updating an experimenter's knowledge through Bayesian updates, the tension between fluctuations of entropy and the degradation of knowledge in a stochastically-evolving system is resolved.
-Cross entropy can increase when the assumed distribution becomes further from the correct distribution.
-This is because as the two distributions become more different, their difference (as measured by cross entropy) increases.
-In other words, cross-entropy measures how much information is lost when using the assumed distribution to approximate the correct distribution.
-When the assumed distribution is very different from the correct distribution, it can lead to large amounts of information loss and, therefore, a large increase in cross-entropy.

-In a stochastically evolving system, cross-entropy can decrease over time if the updated distribution becomes closer to the true distribution.
-However, this is not always the case.
-The Bayesian Second Law states that the cross-entropy of the updated distribution with respect to the original distribution never decreases, but it can increase for open systems.
-This means that while cross-entropy can decrease in some cases, it will not decrease in all cases, and its behavior depends on the specific system being analyzed.
+When the assumed distribution differs significantly from the correct distribution during time evolution, it can lead to information loss and, therefore, a large increase in cross-entropy.
+Cross-entropy increases with time even with zero heat transfer.
+In this interpretation, what happens during optimization in a machine learning model (decreasing cross-entropy) is the opposite of what happens in stochastic evolution (increasing cross-entropy): The act of learning is a revolt against disorder and decay!

 ## The Death of Heat